 - Contact the Maryland Attorney General's Consumer Protection Division or call their hotline at (410) 528-8662.

 - Contact the Maryland Department of Labor, Licensing and Regulation (DLLR) Commissioner of Financial Regulation.

 - Contact the Consumer Financial Protection Bureau (CFPB) and/or the Federal Trade Commission (FTC).

-- File a lawsuit against the debt collector for violating the Maryland Debt Collection Act.
+- File a lawsuit against the debt collector for violating the Maryland Debt Collection Act, which covers individuals and businesses collecting for themselves, as well as debt collectors.
 The Act provides that any collector who violates any provision of the Act is liable for any damages proximately caused by the violation, including damages for emotional distress, or mental anguish suffered with, or without accompanying physical injury.

-- Sue under the Federal Act.
+- Sue under the Federal Act, which typically only covers debt collectors.
 You can do that in state or federal court.
 If you win, you could get actual damages plus up to $1,000 in extra damages.
 You can also get lawyer's fees.